dwellir-public/rpc-endpoint-db-operator/README.md

 When the charm has started the [systemd](https://wiki.archlinux.org/title/systemd) service serving the application it will be accessible on the port designated by the configuration (default is port 8000).
 This is the access point that should be set to the [blockchain-monitor's](https://github.com/dwellir-public/blockchain-monitor-operator) configuration, the application this endpoint database was made to serve.

-There are two main reasons to interact with the app and its database after a deployment.
-The first is to populate a newly deployed app with the current list of chains and endpoints that should be tracked.
-The second reason is to update that list when the situation changes.
+There is one main reason to interact with the app and its databse after it has been set up: to update the lists of chains and RPC endpoints when the external situation changes.
 To ease interaction with the application there is a utility script, [db_util.py](templates/db_util.py).
 It can be run either from your local clone of this repo or from the charm's container, where it is copied during the install and subsequent charm upgrades.
+There is also planned work to implement Juju actions to handle database interactions.

 ### Query via db_util.py